 What Are Some Miniature Rottweilers That Come From Small Dogs?

 Some breeders have successfully crossed male Chihuahuas with female Rottweilers to get a smaller dog that may have Rottweiler traits.
-However, because there is such a significant difference in size, the results are less predictable.
+However, the results are less predictable because of such a significant difference in size.

 Rottles or Rottie-Poos are a mixture of a Rottweiler and a miniature or toy poodle.
 Poodles’ coats are hypoallergenic, and a Rottie mix with Poodle blood may also share this trait.
 In any case, these dogs usually have very manageable coats.

-There are also two terrier breeds that possess similar markings to Rottweilers.
+Two terrier breeds possess similar markings to Rottweilers.
 These breeds are the Manchester Terrier and the Miniature Pinscher.
-One thing that people appreciate about these breeds is a sweet, family-friendly temperament.
+One thing that people appreciate about these breeds is their sweet, family-friendly temperament.

 Both these dogs have standard coat colors similar to those of a Rottie.
 Because of the substantially more diminutive size, owners can predict that offspring of these dogs and Rottweilers will stay medium-sized at the very most.

 Is There Anything Special That Prospective Owners Should Know?

 Although these dogs may be substantially smaller than their purebred counterparts, they will have many of the exact needs, such as proper mental stimulation, a high-quality diet, and regular grooming and veterinary care.

 As with any breed, owners must remember that individual dogs’ personalities vary.
 Some miniature Rotties act very typically of their breed, while those of mixed ancestry share more of the non-Rottweiler parent’s personality.

 What Are Exercise Requirements for a Miniature Rottweiler?